kylehue/reviewers/subjects/cs300/index.md

   - The number of edges having that vertex as an endpoint.
   - Count of the number of connections of edges with that vertex.
 - !!Loop!!
-  - A graph may have an edge frome a vertex to itself, such an edge is called a !!loop!!.
+  - A graph may have an edge from a vertex to itself, such an edge is called a !!loop!!.
 - !!Adjacent Vertices!!
   - Pair of vertices that determine an edge are !!*"adjacent"*!! vertices.
 - !!Path!!